RubyMetric/rbenv-for-windows/README.md

 <a id="FAQforDevs"> </a>
 ## FAQ for developers and maintainers

-> Q: Why multiple Rubis can share one MSYS2?
+> Q: Why multiple Rubies can share one MSYS2?

 It's decided by RubyInstaller's tool: `ridk`, it's automatically loaded every time you use Ruby.